evgenyneu/evgenii.com/app/blog/_posts/2015-04-04-testing-activity-in-android-studio-tutorial-part-3.md

 layout: blog_post
 layout_class: Content--hasImagesWithBorder
 title: "Testing activity in Android Studio.
 Part 3."
-meta_description: "In this part we'll learn how to write tests for Android activity and build an app in Android Studio."
+meta_description: "In this tutorial we'll learn how to write tests for Android activity and build an app in Android Studio."
 tags: programming
 ---